Moving to a new place for good life

 Grass is always greener in the opposite meadow, East or West house is the best.
 Happiness and satisfaction is not in place it’s in mind, happiness is not located in geographic location any place will soon start to boring, stay home is my preference |

-| No Picture Shashank_mum931 | Posted On Mar 7, 2025
+| Shashank_mum931 | Posted On Mar 7, 2025

 Isolation is peaceful but it comes with lots of good-byes Sometimes you feel lonely, sometimes enjoy solitude.
 People say that i will move on and start a new life but There's saying "You can't put everything at right place" |